How to Use Your Strengths to Overcome Your Weaknesses

-When you redefine tasks you’d normally avoid in this way, your urge to avoid will lessen.
-This will then have a snowball effect because when you start practicing a task you'll build both skills and confidence, and will allow you to expand your comfort zone, a little bit at a time.
+When you redefine tasks you’d normally avoid in this way, your urge to avoid them will lessen.
+This will then have a snowball effect because when you start practicing a task, you'll build both skills and confidence.
+This will allow you to expand your comfort zone, a little bit at a time.

 - Don't worry if it's hard to think of your strengths at first.
 Write down as many as you can think of and then add to your list over the next couple of weeks.
-Just notice tasks you do competently and ask yourself what strengths your utilizing to do that.
+Just notice the tasks that you do competently and ask yourself what strengths you're utilizing to do that.

 - You can also ask others what they see as your strengths.
 If you explain what you're doing (you could forward the link to this article), it will make it easier to ask people without it seeming like you're just fishing for compliments.
 This exercise can also be done with a coach.